Detailed study of a transverse field Zeeman slower: Experimental performances

 In order to compare the efficiency of the atomic state preparation with the simulations of section~\ref{optic_pump}, we have measured the dependence of the MOT atom number with its loading time.
 Comparing the slope of the atom number with and without the atomic state preparation, we measure a factor of 3.5 increase in the atomic loading.
 This result agrees well with the factor of four deduced from the simulations.
 We attribute the small discrepancy to the probable over-estimation of the efficiency of the repumping section in the computation as we did not include the spatially varying intensity of the laser in the numerics and modelled the real gaussian shaped laser beams by top-hat beam profiles.

-We have also measured the velocity distribution of the slowed beam by monitoring the absorption of a probe beam crossing the atomic beam at 45$^\circ$~\cite{Phillips1982}.
-For a detuning of -1885~MHz we find a mean value of 28(3)~m/s, slightly higher than the estimation of section~\ref{traj}.
+We have also measured the peak velocity of the slowed beam by monitoring the fluorescence signal $\mathcal{S}$ induced by a probe beam crossing the atomic beam at $\pm45^\circ$~\cite{Phillips1982}.
+This signal depends on the velocity of the atoms through Doppler effect.
+For a single atom with longitudinal velocity $\mathbf{v}$, the probe beam detuning $\delta_p$ writes

+with $\delta_{p,0}$ its detuning for an atom at rest and $k_p$ the modulus of its wavevector.
+We present in Fig.~\ref{figure10}~(a) the dependence of $\mathcal{S}$ with $\delta_{p,0}$ and the detuning $\delta_0$ of the slowing laser beam.
+For a given $\delta_0$, the observed peak in the fluorescence signal $\mathcal{S}$ corresponds to the peak velocity $v_{\rm peak}$ of the velocity distribution of the slowed atoms : $\delta_{p,0}=\mp k_pv_{\rm peak}/\sqrt{2}$.
+The observed velocity width is limited by the natural width of the transition.
+As shown in Fig.~\ref{figure10}~(b), the peak velocity of the slowed atomic beam depends linearly with $\delta_0$ as expected from Eq.~\eqref{detuning} if we assume that the velocity of the atoms remains constant after exiting the Zeeman slower.
+This is a fair assumption from the results of the simulations shown in Fig.~\ref{figure4}~(a).
+For a detuning of -1885~MHz we find $v_{\rm peak}=28(3)$~m/s, slightly higher than the estimation of section~\ref{traj}.
 This discrepancy can be explained by a 1~\% uncertainty on the magnetic field measurement near the end of the Zeeman slower, where the magnetic field is high and varies rapidly, see figure~\ref{figure3}.